reframe-hpc/reframe/docs/tutorial.md

 For example, given our configuration, if it is run with `PrgEnv-cray`, the Cray C compiler will be used, if it is run with `PrgEnv-gnu`, the GCC compiler will be used etc.
 A user can associate compilers with programming environments in the ReFrame's [settings file](configure.html#the-configuration-file).

-The next line in our first regression test specifies a list of options to be used for running the generated executable:
+The next line in our first regression test specifies a list of options to be used for running the generated executable (the matrix dimension and the number of iterations in this particular example):

 ```python
         self.executable_opts = ['1024', '100']